-At year-end 2015, AMG Critical Materials had a workforce of 2055 and AMG Engineering had 789 employees.
-For those facilities reporting here, including corporate staff (33), the total AMG workforce was 2844 (facilities not yet covered in this section employ a further 97 people).
-Geographically, these were located in Asia (358), Europe (1515), North America (530) and South America (441).
+The size of AMG's workforce has been relatively stable over the last year and at year-end 2016, AMG Critical Materials had 2,110 employees and AMG Engineering had 778.
+For the facilities covered by this report, the total AMG workforce was 2,888 (other facilities not yet covered in this section employ a further 165 people).
+Geographically, these were located in Asia (301), Europe

-A further 270 directly supervised contract workers were employed at AMG sites.
-AMG assesses the diversity of its workforce in terms of gender and age.
-The multinational, and therefore multicultural, nature of the business means that ethnic diversity is significant, but because of the difficulty in defining minority employees in such an environment, the Company does not collect data on this aspect.
-Of the total employees, 16% are female; 19% are under 30 years of □age, 54% are between 30 and 50, and 27% are over 50.
+(1,589), North America (545) and South America (453).
+In addition to direct employees, a further 238 directly supervised contract workers were employed at AMG sites in 2016.

+AMG assesses the diversity of its workforce in terms of gender and age, but not ethnicity.
+The multinational, and therefore multicultural, nature of AMG's business means that ethnic diversity is significant, but it is not possible to define minority employees in such an environment.
+Of the total employees, 16% are female; 19% are under 30 years of age, 54% are between 30 and 50, and 27% are over 50.

-In 2015 the management board had one female and two male members, but following the resignation of the CFO, it is now 100% male.
+The Management Board is 100% male.
 The Supervisory Board is 89% male and 11% female.
 One Supervisory Board member is aged 30-50 while 8 are over 50.

 However, AMG is continuing to work to improve the diversity of its Boards.
-On page 28 of our 2015 Annual Report we note:
+On page 28 of our 2016 Annual Report we note: